raspiblitz/raspiblitz-docs/docs/faq/faq.md

 _Interfacing Options > VNC > Enable_
 ![Raspi-config menu](../../static/img/vnc-raspi-config-menu.png)

-After that reboot the Raspiblitz.
-You can do this easily from the Raspiblitz menu.
+After that reboot the RaspiBlitz.
+You can do this easily from the RaspiBlitz menu.
 In the command line, type:
 `menu`
-The Raspiblitz menu has a reboot option if you scroll down.
+The RaspiBlitz menu has a reboot option if you scroll down.
 Select it and reboot.

 ![Raspi-config menu](../../static/img/vnc-reboot-from-menu.png)

-After the Raspiblitz is rebooted, set a password for the VNC Server:
+After the RaspiBlitz is rebooted, set a password for the VNC Server:
 `sudo vncpasswd -service`

 Set the Authentication parameter: